 By reducing delivery distances, food miles and emissions through buying local and cooking from scratch; through eliminating environmentally damaging palm oil; and through using organic ingredients which are free of herbicides and harmful additives, View Café is not only keeping its books and business in balance, it is doing the same for nature too.
-The only visitor attraction in Scotland with the prestigious gold Food for Life Served Here award, View Café is practising what it preaches.
+The only visitor attraction in Scotland with the prestigious gold Food for Life Catering Mark, View Café is practising what it preaches.
 It is raising the bar for others who want to reduce their personal and professional carbon footprint and be part of Scotland's good food nation.
-'With 75% of Scotland's land mass under agricultural production, the impact of what people eat and how it is farmed is massive.
-If everyone does a little thing, it can make a difference for nature.'